 Pledgeability and Asset Prices: Evidence from the Chinese Corporate Bond Markets

 We provide causal evidence for the value of asset pledgeability.
-Our empirical strategy is based on a unique feature of the Chinese corporate bond markets, where bonds with identical fundamentals are simultaneously traded on two segmented markets that feature diﬀerent rules for repo transactions.
-We utilize a policy shock on December 8, 2014, which rendered a class of AA and AA bonds ineligible for repo on one of the two markets.
-By comparing how bond prices changed across markets and rating classes around this event, we estimate that an increase in the haircut from 0 to 100% would result in an increase in bond yields in the range of 40 to 83 bps.
+Our empirical strategy is based on a unique feature of the Chinese corporate bond markets, where bonds with identical fundamentals are simultaneously traded on two segmented markets with different rules for repo transactions.
+We utilize a policy shock on December 8, 2014, which rendered a class of AA+ and AA bonds ineligible for repo on one of the two markets.
+By comparing how bond prices changed across markets and rating classes around this event, we estimate that when the haircut increases from 0 to 100%, the bond yields increase in the range of 39 to 85 bps.
 These estimates help us infer the magnitude of the shadow cost of capital in China.

 Keywords: Pledgeability, haircut, repo, interbank and exchange markets, enterprise bonds, shadow cost of capital